 Decide what question you want to answer or what problem you want to solve.
 A testable hypothesis is answered through observations or experiments that provide evidence.
 State your objective clearly in writing.
 Be sure to have adequate technical and financial resources available to conduct your research.
-Be sure to take note of the information regarding the President's Grant on page 34 or at 2022-2023 Presidents' Grant Application for an opportunity to alleviate some of the financial restrictions that may result due to the cost of materials.

 Example: The purpose of this experiment is to test what type of water is most suitable to grow houseplants.

 Question: Which kind of water allows for the best growth of houseplants?